twz123/k0s/hack/ostests/README.md

   README, then do `TF_VAR_os=<the-os-id> terraform apply`.
 When done, don't forget to clean up: `TF_VAR_os=<the-os-id> terraform destroy`.
 * Update the GitHub workflow `ostests.yaml` with the new OS ID.

+## TODO

+* Figure out the best/canonical way to change host names of the AWS instances